Protecting Our Precious Marine Habitats Together

 The sheltered conditions of the bay not only provide protection for sensitive habitats and species but is highly valued by boat and water users, and local businesses as an attractive environment for tourism and recreation.
 Also, importantly providing a sheltered refuge for both local boat users and those travelling long distances.

-Locally most people recognise that conserving the seagrass habitat is essential, but it will be difficult to implement a Voluntary No Anchoring Zone (VNAZ) if there are no alternatives for boat users to use the bay.
-The Studland Bay Marine Partnership are working together to achieve these key outcomes:
+Locally most people recognise that conserving the seagrass habitat is essential, but it will be difficult to implement a Voluntary No Anchoring Zone (VNAZ) if there are no alternatives for boat users to use the bay, so the Studland Bay Marine Partnership are working together to achieve these key outcomes:

 a. an eco-mooring management plan,